Hieu565/Math-Score-Predictor/README.md

 | **Tolerance** (±1 point accuracy)  | Practical correctness within acceptable score deviation | 51.61% |

 - Most prediction errors fall within ±1 points of the real score.
-- R2 scores and RMSE scores are relatively low, which shows there may have randomness within the trained model
+- R² and RMSE indicate that the model still struggles with generalization, likely due to the limited dataset and self-reported variability.
 - The model achieves 51% accuracy within ±1 point on a 0–10 scale, which means more than half of the predictions are close to the actual scores.

 Given the dataset’s size and self-reported nature, this serves as a reasonable baseline for educational prediction tasks.
 This means predictions are directionally reliable but not a replacement for formal assessment.